Mexican Chapuline Tacos

 The original Mexican Chapulines are cooked grasshoppers seasoned with chili, lime and garlic.
 And it actually is as simple as that: fry some garlic, chili and lime in a pan with oil, and add the grasshoppers to it for about 10 minutes or until brown and crispy and voila!
 You have just made yourself an ancient Mexican dish.

 There is one catch when it comes to grasshoppers though: the preparation.
 Depending on how you buy them, and we usually buy them freeze-dried, their wings and legs still need to be removed.
 But no worries, we will help you out here.
 So grab these grasshoppers by the pony (read: wings) and let's get on with it.
 The easiest way to remove the wings as a whole without is to grab them close to where they are attached and break them off in an upward movement.

 Removing the legs is easy, they basically break off when you touch them.
 All done!
 Now you are good to go to fry the seasoning and then the grasshoppers and enjoy a little bit of Mexico at home.

 Now since there is not much more Mexican than Taco Tuesday, we use the Chapulines as a topping for one of our favorite taco recipes: "Roasted Beer and Lime Cauliflower Tacos with Cilantro Coleslaw" from Bad Manners.
-The original recipe is unfortunately not available on their own website, but it can be found here.
+The original recipe is unfortunately not available on their own website, but it can be found at the website of epicurious.
 For amazing vegan recipes we definitely recommend checking out Bad Manners in general - we are big fans!